Modular Many-Body Quantum Sensors

 In Refs.~\cite{derzhko2002quantum,derzhko2005regularly,tong2002quantum,delima2006the}, through conventional correlation functions and order parameters, it has been shown that periodically varying couplings and magnetic fields in $XY$ class of Hamiltonians may create multiple critical points.
-From a condensed matter perspective, this raises several questions: (i) can one go beyond second order phase transitions and develop a generic recipe for creating multiple criticalities in diverse platforms?; and (ii) whether the new phase transitions belong to the same type or the universality class of the original criticality.
-From quantum sensing perspective, generating additional critical points offers significant practical advantage in terms of harnessing the critical enhanced sensitivity over a wide range of parameters, thus opening the possibility for advancing global quantum sensor design.

-In this work, we address the above issues by developing a systematic modular approach for creating multiple critical points.
-We show that this approach is general and can be applied to symmetry-breaking as well as topological quantum sensors to obtain a far richer phase diagram in both cases.
-In the symmetry-breaking case, we show that this leads to emergence of disordered islands within the ordered phase whose critical exponents belong to the same universality class as the uniform chain.
-In the topological case, our modular sensor reveals multiple bands which enable additional phase transitions between topological phases with higher Chern numbers, and thus opening up the emergence of extra edge states.
-All these additional engineered phase transitions offer quantum enhanced sensitivity with Heisenberg scaling.
-As an application, we show that these additional criticalities can be exploited for developing a global quantum sensor which significantly outperforms any uniform chain.
+This leads to two natural questions - i) From a fundamental perspective, can one go beyond second order phase transitions and develop a generic recipe for creating multiple criticalities in diverse platforms?, and ii) From a quantum sensing perspective, do these additional critical points offer significant practical advantage in terms of harnessing the critical enhanced sensitivity over a wide range of parameters, thus opening the possibility for advancing global quantum sensor design?
+In this letter, we answer both questions in the affirmative by exploiting a systematic modular construction for multiplication of critical regions.
+In the symmetry-breaking case, multiple disordered islands emerge within the ordered phase.
+In the topological case, the modular sensor hosts multiple bands with different topological indices.
+Resulting additional critical regions all offer quantum-enhanced sensitivity with Heisenberg scaling.
+As an application, we show that these additional criticalities can be exploited towards a global quantum sensor which significantly outperforms same-sized uniform chains.